piglovesyou/graphql-let/README.md

 #### .graphql-let.yml

-To configure, start with running
+Run this command to have a configuration template.

 ```
 npx graphql-let init
 ```

-then you'll get a file `.graphql-let.yml` in the directory.
+You now have a file `.graphql-let.yml` on your directory.
 Edit it like this:

 ```diff
  generateDir: __generated__